architects4j/payara-fastlane-labs/challenge-final.md

-# Creating a RESTFul Java application with Payara Micro
+# Creating an entire RESTFul Java application with Payara Micro

-In this exercise you will create a RESTful Java application from scratch, using Payara Micro.
+In this final challenge, you will create a RESTful Java application from scratch, using Payara Micro.
 Let's take a look at the use case and the exercise goals.

 ## Scenario